LEWES CROWN COURT

 Then the second paragraph:

-"With the major part of the works now complete there would seem little
+“With the major part of the works now complete there would seem little that either

-party can gain from a further rehearing of this entire case when one bears
+party can gain from a further rehearing of this entire case when one bears in mind the

 potential costs involved, as compared to the cost of completing the remaining

 outstanding works which are estimated to be in the region of £100.
-These
+These works are

-relatively minor in nature and surely cannot justify the risk of a substantial
+relatively minor in nature and surely cannot justify the risk of a substantial award of

 costs against your client,"